sajeelmalik/LIRI/README.md

 # LIRI-Bot

 Language Interpretation and Recognition Interface: LIRI is a command line node.js app that takes in parameters and gives you back data.
-T

 * Powered by Javascript and node.js, including npm request, node-spotify-api, moment, and dotenv!